cloudamqp/terraform-provider-cloudamqp/docs/resources/trust_store.md

 # cloudamqp_trust_store

-This resource allows you to configure a trust store for your RabbitMQ instance.
-The trust store enables RabbitMQ to fetch and use CA certificates from an external source for validating client certificates.
+This resource allows you to configure a trust store for your RabbitMQ broker.
+The trust store enables RabbitMQ to fetch and use CA certificates from an external source for validating client certificates, or upload multiple leaf certificates as an allow list.

 Only available for dedicated subscription plans running ***RabbitMQ***.